 Treatments and drugs

-There is no cure for EDS, but treatment can help you manage your symptoms and prevent further complications.
+There is no cure for Ehlers-Danlos syndrome, but treatment can help you manage your symptoms and prevent further complications.

 Lifestyle and home remedies

-If you have EDS, it's important to prevent injuries and protect your skin and joints.
+If you have Ehlers-Danlos syndrome, it's important to prevent injuries and protect your skin and joints.
 Here are a few things you can do to safeguard yourself.

 Coping and support